clemsonciti/workshop-R/_episodes/02-Basic R.md

 b = 2
 ```

 Note that assignment does not print out value to R console.
-It save the variable in Environment section:
+It saves the variable in Environment section:
 ![image](https://user-images.githubusercontent.com/43855029/114053543-09479a00-985d-11eb-965a-88462449ea89.png)

 - To print the variable to console